 Another feature that may oftentimes be disregarded by most but is sure helpful for survival is the Multiband 6 Atomic Radio.
 When there’s already no signal on most of your devices, you will surely appreciate how precious this function is.
 Other minor features are the stopwatch, split timer, LED backlight, and the sunrise-sunset mode.

 Suunto Core All Black Watch – SS014279010

 If you prefer modern digital watches, then the Suunto Core All Black Watch may be the one you’d prefer.
-It comes from the military watches line of Suunto so you’re pretty assured that this one’s also tough.
+It comes from the military watch line of Suunto so you’re pretty assured that this one’s also tough.

-Suunto Core is essentially a sports watch packed with functions that are useful for outdoors.
+Suunto Core is essentially a sports watch packed with functions that are useful for the outdoors.
 For better access and easier understanding of the users, the functions have been categorized into three modes: Time, Altimeter & Barometer, and Compass.
 Each mode has a dedicated display easily accessible from the menu.

 Time mode practically covers all functions in relation to time.
 Of course, it shows the actual time; then, you may also set it on a dual time mode to quickly see the time from another time zone.
 Additionally, you may also access the stopwatch, alarm, and countdown timer.

 The Altimeter & Barometer mode is particularly helpful when you want to gather more data about the outdoors.
 With this mode, you will be able to measure altitude, barometric pressure, and depth automatically or manually.
 The watch itself can then log the data so you may review it as necessary.